Klemek/gitblog-data/2019/06/26/index.md

 2. A page per article
 3. A method to add new articles or edit previous ones

-As I wanted simplicity, I imagined a blog running on this 3 ideas:
+As I wanted simplicity, I imagined a blog running on these 3 ideas:
 1. Deliver HTML pages from predefined templates
 2. Use a simple language to define the articles' content
 3. Use versioning to edit the blog articles